 What Type of Grandparent Visitation is Allowed?

-- The current home life of the grandchild is such that a serious physical or emotional risk is present.
+- The current home life of the grandchild presents serious physical or emotional risk.

 - The parents have agreed to allow the grandparent to take custody of the child.

 Only one of these circumstances needs to exist in order for child custody to be granted to a grandparent.

 If you are awarded custody of your grandchild, you may wish to seek child support, as well.
 Legally, both parents have an obligation to provide medical and financial support for their child.
 At our law office in Arlington and serving Fort Worth, our attorney can assist grandparents in seeking child support from one or both parents.
 Child support in Texas may cover basic expenses such as: